rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Errors.md

 - [[Flame Strike]] Spell should have either "wip" or "spell" tag
 - [[Flaming Sphere]] Spell should have either "wip" or "spell" tag
 - [[Greater Restoration]] Spell should have either "wip" or "spell" tag
-- [[Green Flame Blade]] Spell should have either "wip" or "spell" tag
 - [[Gust]] Spell should have either "wip" or "spell" tag
 - [[Harm]] Spell should have either "wip" or "spell" tag
 - [[Heal]] Spell should have either "wip" or "spell" tag